 Circadian rhythm restoration takes 5 to 7 days (Walker, 2017).
 Attempting 90 minutes on day 1 guarantees a second collapse within 72 hours.
 Cap the first week at 30% or less of your previous load.

 The temptation to start fresh is strong, but Zeigarnik (1927) demonstrated that incomplete tasks generate persistent mental load.
-Returning to the exact same materials and the exact same app registers as continuation, not novelty.
-The brain spends less energy.
+Returning to the exact same materials and the exact same app registers as continuation rather than novelty, so the brain spends nothing on rebuilding context and can put that capacity into recall.

 Festinger's (1954) social comparison theory predicts that exposure to high-achievement content during a fragile recovery state causes severe self-efficacy damage.
 Mute the productivity influencers for at least one week.